cosmastech/cosmastech.github.io/_posts/2026-07-22-ai-truisms.md

 The people who understand the code deeply are able to glance at a planning document or a bug ticket and provide more steering than I may ever be able to.
 The code is not a part of my DNA, nor is it part of the LLM's DNA: at the end of each session, the context has to be rebuilt.

 ### Context is the current war
 Don't give too little context.
 Don't give too much context.
 Don't let the LLM get into the dumb zone by going past 30% of the context window.
-Summarize.
-Don't summarize, start a new session instead.
+Compact.
+Don't compact, start a new session instead.
 Use hand-off docs.
 Don't use hand-off docs.

 ### The value of agentic first development hasn't materialized
 Each new state-of-the-art model's cost-per-token exceeds the previous version substantially.
 The chickens will have to come home to roost eventually: be it layoffs or spending caps.